Explainer

 Tortilla Dashboard

-The Tortilla Dashboard is where you can manage firmware updates and monitor the hardware connection for Tortilla.
-This includes checking whether the booth is connected to the Fiesta app and installing any available firmware updates.
+The Tortilla Dashboard is where firmware updates are managed, and the hardware connection for the Tortilla 360 Booth is monitored.
+This includes checking whether the booth is connected to the Fiesta iOS and installing any available firmware updates.

 Firmware updates may improve booth performance, resolve bugs, or enable new features, and help ensure a reliable experience during events.

-Learn more about the Tortilla Dashboard and updating your Tortilla Firmware
+Learn more about the Tortilla Dashboard and updating Tortilla firmware.

 What To Know